 City staff provides assistance to prospective business owners in opening their business in our community.
 While there is information available on the website, we encourage you to contact City staff for assistance in the process to ensure the most efficient use of your time and to discuss permit and approval requirements.
+Additional information is available in the City's New Business Guide.
 New to the area?
 Check out the North Augusta Chamber of Commerce.

 Any business located within North Augusta, or any non-resident business that operates within the city limits of North Augusta, that engages in any occupation or activity with the object of gain, benefit, or advantage, either directly or indirectly, is required to purchase an annual business license for the calendar year.
 If you need assistance please contact The Finance Department at 803-441-4216 or Email.